factman/GraphUI/README.md

 npm install @factman/graph-ui
 ```

-Note: use the CSS and JS files in the `dist` folder.
+Note: Use the CSS and JS files in the `dist` folder.

 ## Usage